rjsears/chia_plot_manager/README.md

 #### Notifications

-If you want to receive votifications, you need to properly configure your local MTA (install.sh install postfix by default) and test it.
-In addition, if you want to use Pushbullet ot receive SMS text messages via Twillio you need to configure those accounts and then update ```system_info.py``` with the correct account information.
+If you want to receive notifications, you need to properly configure your local MTA (install.sh install postfix by default) and test it.
+In addition, if you want to use Pushbullet to receive SMS text messages via Twilio you need to configure those accounts and then update ```system_info.py``` with the correct account information.
 Failure to do so will result in you not getting any notifications.<br><br>

 Once you have notifications setup and tested:<br>

-When the plot drives does change, you get a nicely formatted email:
+When the plot drives do change, you get a nicely formatted email:
 ```
 Server: chianas01
 New Plot Drive Selected at 10:17:17